belav/csharpier/Src/CSharpier.VSCode/README.md

 ```
 ext install csharpier.csharpier-vscode
 ```

+## CSharpier Version
+The extension determines which version of csharpier is needed to format a given file by looking for a dotnet manifest file.
+If one is not found it looks for a globally installed version of CSharpier.

+## Dotnet Commands
+The extension makes use of `dotnet` commands and uses the following logic to locate `dotnet`.
+- If `dotnet.dotnetPath` is set try using that to find `dotnet`
+- If `omnisharp.dotNetCliPaths` is set try using that to find `dotnet`
+- Try running `dotnet --info` to see if `dotnet` is on the PATH
+- For non-windows - Try running `sh -c "dotnet --info"` to see if `dotnet` is on the PATH

 ## Default Formatter
 To ensure that CSharpier is used to format c# files, be sure to set it as the default formatter.